Universal abundance fluctuations across microbial communities, tropical forests, and urban populations: Introduction

-We analyze time-series data of abundances in 3 different systems: the human gut microbiome, tropical forests, and human cities.
-These systems span spatial scales from a single body to an entire country, temporal scales from days to years, and are studied in separate research fields.
-Nevertheless, we harness the similarities in structure of the data to analyze the same emergent features of all three systems.
+While these three systems span spatial scales from a single body to an entire country, temporal scales from days to years, and are studied in separate research fields, we harness the similarities in structure of the data to identify the same emergent features in all three systems.
 We compare the observed features to predictions from a model of stochastic population dynamics with just three population-specific parameters.
 This simplicity allows us to make analytical predictions for emergent features that we can fit and validate using the limited data.
 Remarkably, the model is able to capture most of the observed variation, despite its simplicity.